s/y Nine of Cups Maritime Canada Summer 2001

 history and culture with us.

-The crew posing with Nine of Cups in
+The crew posing with Nine of Cups in the

-the background.
 Photo: Jan on "Bandersnatch"

 Lunenburg wharves…those are Lunenburg